sheenazien8/nvimconfig/README.md

-Absolutely, here's the README content in Markdown syntax:

----

 # Neovim Configuration

 This repository contains my Neovim configuration files.
 My setup uses Lua for configuration, with Lazy.nvim for managing plugins and Gruvbox as the theme.